HNYMZRL/Numeric_ElbowMethod_For_K-means/README.md

 Since then some of my linguistic students told me that they cannot handle math for it, and some non-linguistic people have said that they would prefer a ready debugged script.
 I put it here and I was allowed to publish it on scikit-learn mailing list.
 Dozens of people  have cloned it.

 ### The repo content
-The repository contains a notebook `Numeric_Elbow_Method_for_K-Means_Clustering_with_Justification.ipynb`.
+The repository contains a jupiter notebook `Numeric_Elbow_Method_for_K-Means_Clustering_with_Justification.ipynb`.
 In it I explain how a visual application of Elbow method fails in some cases.
 In addition here is a video which demonstrates what happens when a horizontal axis shrinks, it is called CompressingHorizonalAxis.mkv.
 The function separate version can be found in the file NumericElbowMethod.py, and it is called `ElbowMethod`.

+Recently I created a method working similarly to usual scikit-learn objects.
+It is called `EstimatedClusterNumberWithWCSS.py`.
+You can see an example of its application in a jupiter notebook `A scikit-learn compatible method with WCSS metric.ipynb`.

 I will be grateful for a feedback!
 You can leave it by clicking on "Issues" in the left upper corner of the screen.